Our products in use

 #6 - PS - polystyrene is used in takeout food containers, Styrofoam containers and cups, and plastic cutlery.
 It has been found to leach styrene, a neurotoxin and possible human carcinogen, and has been banned in many U.S. cities.
 It is not easily recyclable.

-#7 - This catchall category includes polycarbonate which has been found to leach bisphenol A (BPA), a hormone disruptor that mimics estrogen.
+#7 OTHER - This catchall category includes polycarbonate which has been found to leach bisphenol A (BPA), a hormone disruptor that mimics estrogen.
 Bioplastics (plant-based) are also in this category but cannot be recycled and are usually sent to landfill unless directed to a bioplastic-specific composting facility.

 Insulated containers keep food and beverages hot and cold